SDOML/sdoml.github.io/docs/README.md

 ## The SDO ML Dataset
 The SDO ML Dataset (covering 2010 - 2018) was originally published as Galvez et al (2019), and is hosted on the Stanford Digital Repository in Numpy's compressed array format (`.npz`).

-In this notebook, we present an update to the work outlined in Galvez et al (2019), in which the full dataset has been converted to cloud friendly Zarr format.
-Specifically, SDO/AIA data has been updated to account for a change in calibration after 2019.
+In version 2.0, we present an update to the work outlined in Galvez et al (2019), in which the full dataset has been converted to cloud friendly Zarr (`.zarr`) format.
+In addition, SDO/AIA data has been updated to account for a change in calibration after 2019.
 In addtion to the change in calibration, this updated format includes:

 1. FITS header/keyword information (such as observation time, and exposure time).
 2. Processes for continually updating the data until the present day.